Beowulf (hero): Etymology and origins of the character

 A number of origins have been proposed for the name Beowulf.

 Bee-wolf

 Henry Sweet, a philologist and linguist specializing in Germanic languages, proposed that the name Bēowulf literally means in Old English "bee-wolf" or "bee-hunter" and that it is a kenning for "bear".
 Other recorded instances of the name have also been explained with this etymology.
 The 1031 AD Liber Vitae records the name Biuuuwulf as belonging to a monk from Durham, and this has also been explained as meaning bee-wolf in the Old Northumbrian dialect.
 The 11th century English Domesday Book contains a recorded instance of the name Beulf.

-Beow-Wolf

-In 2005, Andy Orchard theorized an etymology on the basis of the common Old Norse name Þórólfr (which literally translates to "Thor Wolf"), stating in parallel that a "more likely" meaning for the name would be the "wolf" of the Germanic god Beow.

 Biewolf

 English philologist Walter William Skeat proposed an etymological origin in a term for "Woodpecker" citing the Old Dutch term biewolf for the bird.
 Skeat states that the black woodpecker is common in Norway and Sweden and further reasons that the "indominatable nature" and that the "bird fights to the death" might have influenced the choice of the name.
 This etymological origin has been criticized as not being in accordance to Grimm's law and Skeat may have recanted the proposal at a later date.